ash-redD/Springboard_datascience/README.md

 # Springboard_datascience
-This repository contains my course work at springboard.
+This repository contains my work during the course at springboard.